Supporting high-quality comprehensive care

 Senior Director, Office of Public Health Initiatives

-As Senior Director, Office of Public Health Initiatives, Melissa is responsible for supporting the NHPCC’s efforts in reaching programmatic goals and timelines.
-She helps facilitate partnership between the NHPCC and the regional hemophilia networks and supports the vision of these two collaborative entities.
+As Senior Advisor on Public Health, Policy and Equity Melissa assists ATHN, NHPCC and the Office of Public Health Initiatives to integrate health equity, inclusion, and equality throughout the organizations.
 With a distinguished background in public health, Melissa spent nine years at the CDC Division of Blood Disorders where she helped create and co-lead the first national program and data collection system for sickle cell disease and thalassemia.
 In addition to her work at ATHN, she is also an Assistant Professor in the School of Public Health at the University of Michigan.
-She received her PhD in Interdisciplinary Studies and her MPH in Public Health from Emory University.
+She received her PhD in interdisciplinary studies and her MPH in Public Health from Emory University.